CFE-Engaging-your-grouprv.png

 • Secular America Votes: Run by the Secular Student Alliance has resources on organizing voter registration drives and more.

 • Consult the IRS: If you need additional guidance to convince your organization’s board or staff on the appropriate course of action, turn to the ultimate source: the Internal Revenue Service (IRS).
-Explore their materials on election year activities and lobbying to ensure compliance and gain clarity.
+Explore their information on political campaign restrictions and lobbying to ensure compliance and gain clarity.
 In addition, the IRS's FAQ section on nonprofits and election law is a valuable resource, and you can also watch their brief presentation on the rules for further understanding.

 By becoming informed and using these resources, any organization can effectively navigate the boundaries and actively contribute to the democratic process in a manner consistent with its mission.